tamnguyenbbt/Okapi/README.md

     }
 ````

-* When no implementation is provided or Okapi.Support.Log.Text nuget package is not installed, Okapi does not perform logging.
+* When no implementation is provided or Okapi.Support.Log.Text NuGet package is not installed, Okapi does not perform logging.

 ### Customise Test Report (Optional)